 8. Conservatories, sunrooms and porches should be in keeping with the age, style and scale of the main building.

 9. The unfortunate proliferation of huge anodine agricultural buildings is regarded as an unavoidable adjunct of modern farming practice in the Dales and as such it is subject to a lesser degree of planning control.
 Farming in the Dales today is marginal at best. so building and labour costs make the traditional Dales barn far too expensive to be a common requirement.

 10. Where it is felt necessary to submit an objection to a planning application it invariably starts with the words "This comment is submitted on behalf of the North Craven Heritage Trust.
 The Trust considers that .....".
 This formula gives any objection the Trust's backing whilst avoiding the need to consult widely among Trust members, which would oftern be impossible because of the limited time allowed by the planning Authorities for submitting any objection.

-If you wish to suggest changes to these principles then use the Planning link on the Contact Us page.
+If you wish to suggest changes to these principles please contact the Secretary.